Skip to content

 Build & shipGitHub Actions → GHCR, pulled behind TraefikNothing is built on the production host.

-The FitSD standard lives as canonical Markdown in the repository root.
-A vendor step (scripts/vendor.mjs) renders those files into the site’s content collection at build time — normalising frontmatter and nothing else — so the website shows the standard verbatim.
-The vendored copies are committed, and CI runs vendor.mjs --check to fail the build if they ever drift from the canonical source.
+The FitSD standard lives as canonical Markdown in its own repository.
+A vendor step (scripts/vendor-refs.mjs) reads the standard at chosen git refs — one per published version — and renders those files into the site’s content collection at build time, normalising frontmatter and nothing else, so the website shows the standard verbatim.
+The vendored copies are committed, and CI runs vendor-refs.mjs --check to fail the build if a pinned version’s copies ever drift from its source.

 ▲ │